somakolli/TestGenerator/Readme.md

+## Introduction
+This is a java program to easily generate an interactive self assesment test.
+You define questions and answers in the gui written in java and then you can generate the production ready online self assesment test without the knowledge of any code.

 ## Build & Run
 To run the application you need Java 8.
 If you use openjdk instead of oracle jdk you also need to install openjfx.